 - In a separate clean bowl, beat egg whites with a pinch of salt until they are firmly mounted and put aside.

-- Break the chocolate into small pieces and melt with butter in a double boiler at a low simmer, stirring occasionally.
-Once the chocolate is almost melted (with small lumps left), mix with a rubber spatula, pour into another bowl and continue to stir while cooling.
+- Break the chocolate into small pieces in a medium bowl and melt with butter in a double boiler at a low simmer, stirring occasionally.
+Once the chocolate is almost melted (with small lumps left), mix with a large rubber spatula, pour into another bowl, and continue to stir while cooling.
 Add egg yolks at room temperature one by one to the melted chocolate while mixing.

 - Arrange half of the raspberries at the bottom of three serving glasses and divide the mousse between them.
 Cover glasses with plastic film and refrigerate for at least two hours, preferably overnight.
 Decorate the mousse's top with the remaining fresh raspberries, chocolate shavings, and pink sugar pearls before serving.